-Walking around the Catholic cathedral of Westminster in London the other day I chanced upon the weirdest saint’s relic I’ve seen in a while.
+In the Catholic cathedral of Westminster in London I chanced upon the weirdest saint’s relic I’ve seen in a while.
 It’s the dismembered body of a 17th century saint who was executed in a very gruesome way then stitched back together again!

 He faced spells of imprisonment over the years.
 Eventually, under the rule of Oliver Cromwell, Southworth was sentenced to death.
 This took the form of being hanged, drawn and quartered.
 To be more precise, his body was dragged through the streets.
 Then he was hanged but brought down while still alive.

 Then his manhood was cut off, his intestines pulled out, his heart brought forth and finally, Southworth was chopped into four bits.
 The idea was that these dismembered body parts would be displayed in different places to warn others not to commit the same crime.

 Spain acquires the body of this English saint